Research

 The Proterozoic biosphere witnessed the origin of eukaryotic life — perhaps the most significant evolutionary event since the origin of life itself.
 How the global environment of the Proterozoic, including atmospheric oxygen levels perhaps a hundredth of what they are now, shaped the ecology and evolution of the earliest eukaryotes represents a major thread of historical geobiological research.
 By studying the effects of deoxygenation on the community structure of microbial eukaryotes in Saanich Inlet — a persistently anoxic fjord on the coast of Vancouver Island, British Columbia, Canada (see map below) — the control of oxygen concentration on microbial eukaryotic ecology can be tracked and quantified.
 These fundamental relationships can then be used to 1) reconstruct the earliest eukaryotic ecosystems on Earth, and 2) predict the microbial eukaryotic responses to ongoing marine deoxygenation.

 Saanich Inlet, the primary field site for this research, is a persistently anoxic fjord on the southeast side of Vancouver Island, British Columbia, Canada, and serves as a model ecosystem for exploring the relationships between marine oxygen availability and microbial community dynamics.
 This research is part of a 10-year time-series experiment based at the University of British Columbia.
-Preliminary results were presented at the 2020 Ocean Sciences Meeting in San Diego, California, USA.
+You can read about our results here.

 The origins of eukaryotic multicellularity